Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Sessions could easily spiral into blame, emotional shutdowns, or endless rehashing of past hurts without significant progress toward healing.

-Integrating the core principles of PACT—neuroscience, attachment theory, and arousal regulation—was a game-changer.
-I finally had a framework that matched the complexity of relationships—and a roadmap for navigating the deep injuries of betrayal.
+Integrating the core principles of PACT, which include neuroscience, attachment theory, and arousal regulation, was a game-changer.
+I finally had a framework that matched the complexity of relationships, and a roadmap for navigating the deep injuries of betrayal.

 Stan is a brilliant clinician and a gifted educator.
 He brings clarity, humor, and depth to every teaching moment, making complex ideas practical and accessible.

-His approach is powerful and effective and cuts right to the heart of what matters most.
+His approach is powerful and effective, cutting right to the heart of what matters most.
 I’m deeply grateful for everything I’ve learned from Stan.
 His influence has made me a better therapist, and my clients have reaped the rewards.

 Clinton Power